Skip to main content

 Manual Detection

-Run targeted prompts across all five major AI engines — ChatGPT, Perplexity, Google AI Overviews, Gemini, and Claude — on a weekly cadence.
-Use these eight prompt templates as your starting checklist:
+Run these prompts across all five major engines — ChatGPT, Perplexity, Google AI Overviews, Gemini, and Claude — on a weekly cadence.
+Record verbatim.
+Compare against your actual facts.

 1. “Tell me about [Brand].”